top of page

 How Recall Training Benefits Your Dog

 Recall training does more than keep your dog safe.
-It also improves their overall behavior and quality of life.
+It also improves their overall behaviour and quality of life.
 Dogs that respond well to recall commands tend to be more confident and less anxious because they understand boundaries and expectations.

 Some benefits include: